Blackwater National Wildlife Refuge: Visitor opportunities

 Blackwater National Wildlife Refuge also offers a wealth of recreational and visitor opportunities for all age groups.
 Although much of Blackwater Refuge is composed of wetlands, there are still many ways to get close to the wildlife and to enjoy the scenery.

 The refuge features a visitor center on Key Wallace Drive where visitors will find wildlife exhibits, an authentic eagle's nest, Eagle Cam and Osprey Cam TV monitors, the Eagle's Nest Book and Gift Shop, a butterfly garden, restrooms, and maps and brochures that will help visitors make the most of their visit.
 On the second floor of the Visitor Center is the "Wild Birds Unlimited Pathways to Nature Observatory," which features bird exhibits and spotting scopes for viewing the Blackwater River, the marsh, and the Osprey Cam platform.
 (The second floor is accessible via a staircase or a handicap-accessible elevator).
 The staff at the Visitor Center also offer educational programs for children, as well as frequent organized bird walks and an annual Eagle Festival.
-The center is open from 8am – 4pm, seven days a week except Thanksgiving and Christmas.
 Access to the refuge is from dawn till dusk.

 The heart of Blackwater Refuge can be accessed via the Wildlife Drive, which is a paved road—approximately 3.5 mile in length (or a 6.5 mile loop) —that takes visitors along the Blackwater River and offers excellent views of the local wildlife.
 Visitors can drive, bike, or walk the length of the Drive.

 There is a daily permit fee of $3.00 for private vehicles (not including commercial vans or buses) and of $1.00 for pedestrians and bicyclists wishing to access the Wildlife Drive.
 There are also longer permits and passes available, including a variety of annual passes and a senior citizen pass.

 In addition to the Visitor Center and Wildlife Drive, Blackwater Refuge offers three paddling trails, four hiking trails, and hunting, fishing, and crabbing opportunities.
 There are also other entrances to Blackwater Refuge, making it possible to drive through the refuge without having to take the Wildlife Drive.

 About half of the refuge is designated the Harriet Tubman Underground Railroad National Monument.
 A portion of the area was transferred to the National Park Service in 2014 as the Harriet Tubman Underground Railroad National Historical Park.